stuebersystems/doc.quattropod.en/docs/mini/firmware-upgrade.md

 ![](/assets/img/QP-connect.USBStick.png)

 * Within a few seconds the following message will be displayed.
-After approprimates 30 secs the firmware installation will begin:
+After approximately 30 secs the firmware installation will begin:

 ![](/assets/img/start.download.fw.from.usb.png)

-* While the receiver is being updated the following message will appear:
+* While the receiver is updating the following message will appear:

 ![](/assets/img/Update.R01.png)

-* When firmwre update completes confirm the new version number on the landing page:
+* After the firmware update has completed, please confirm the new version number on the landing page:

 ![](/assets/img/quattropod.landingpage.fw.png)